Deep Learning in the Sequence Space: Application to an OLG model

 \subsubsection{Equilibrium}

 Now, we define the recursive equilibrium of the economy \paragraph{State space} The state of the economy

-is given by the regime indicator, $\chi_t$, total factor productivity $A_t$, capital depreciation $\delta_t$, and the distribution of assets across the age-groups $\mu_t = \{(b_t^h, k_t^h)\}_{h = 1}^H$.\footnote{Strictly speaking, because we assume that households enter the economy without assets, and because of market clearing, a sufficient statistic for the asset distribution consists of $H-1$ free parameters for capital and $H-2$ for the bond.} \paragraph{Functional rational expectations equilibrium} The functional rational expectations equilibrium of our economy consists of $H$ policy functions $\pi^{k, h}(\Xst_t) = k_{t+1}^{h+1}$ for investment in capital, $H$ policy functions $\pi^{b, h}(\Xst_t) = b_{t+1}^{h+1}$ for investment in the bond, and a price function $\pi^p(\Xst_t) = p_t$, consistent with the KKT conditions encoding household optimal behavior and a market clearing equation.\footnote{We use the first-order conditions of representative firm directly to compute the equilibrium wage and rental rate as a function of the state of the economy.} The aim of our algorithm is to compute approximations to these equilibrium functions.
+is given by the regime indicator, $\chi_t$, total factor productivity $A_t$, capital depreciation $\delta_t$, and the distribution of assets across the age groups $\mu_t = \{(b_t^h, k_t^h)\}_{h = 1}^H$.\footnote{Strictly speaking, because we assume that households enter the economy without assets, and because of market clearing, a sufficient statistic for the asset distribution consists of $H-1$ free parameters for capital and $H-2$ for the bond, because the bond supply is fixed.} \paragraph{Functional rational expectations equilibrium} The functional rational expectations equilibrium of our economy consists of $H$ policy functions $\pi^{k, h}(\Xst_t) = k_{t+1}^{h+1}$ for investment in capital, $H$ policy functions $\pi^{b, h}(\Xst_t) = b_{t+1}^{h+1}$ for investment in the bond, and a price function $\pi^p(\Xst_t) = p_t$, such that the KKT conditions hold and the bond and capital markets clear.\footnote{We use the first-order conditions of representative firm directly to compute the equilibrium wage and rental rate as a function of the state of the economy.
+The goods market clears by Walras' law.} The aim of our algorithm is to compute approximations to these equilibrium functions.